Treasured 15 Cities

 Welcome to Fresno County, where natural beauty meets rich heritage.
 Whether you are looking for a place to explore, unwind, savor or entertain, our Treasured 15 Cities have something for everyone in California's year-round playground!

-Fresno is home to just over half a million people making it the fifth largest city in California and 34th in the nation.
-Located in the heart of the San Joaquin Valley, Fresno is the Agricultural Capital of the World, and a must see city!
-There are many exciting activities visitors can enjoy when it comes to food, fun, and sports.
-Fresno holds all of the amenities of a big city, but enjoyed with small town ease.
+Fresno is the fifth largest city in California and the metropolitan hub for the Central Valley.
+Located in the heart of California, Fresno is an agricultural center for the world.
+There is spectacular retail. restaurants, coffee houses and farm to table restaurants to be explored.
+The city is lined with trees and parks, with farmers market to visit any day of the week.
+Arts and culture are abundant in Fresno, and there is always something fun to do.
+Home to Fresno State University, Fresno holds all of the amenities of a big city, but enjoyed with small town ease.
 For more information, call the Fresno/ Clovis Convention & Visitors Bureau at (559) 981-5500.

 Coalinga is one of the few cities in California that began as a mining boomtown, and recently celebrated its centennial in 2006.
 The R.C.
 Baker Museum features many local historic exhibits, including an extensive fossil collection, American Indian artifacts and antiquated oil-field equipment.
-Just outside Coalinga at Interstate 5 is the renowned Harris Ranch Inn and Restaurant featuring locally grown award winning beef products.
+The City is vibrant with community events held year-round including the Hot Air Balloon Festival in the fall and the Horned Toad Derby held Memorial Day weekend where you can enjoy a carnival, parade, and family-friendly activities.
+Visit Coalinga's local parks, green belts, trails, and vistas that give this beautiful area its natural appeal.
 For more information, call the Coalinga Chamber of Commerce at (559) 935-2948, or visit www.coalingachamber.com.

-Home to Champion Raisins, every October Fowler hosts the annual Fowler Fall Festival.
+Every October, Fowler hosts the annual Fowler Fall Festival.
 The festival includes a parade, food, games and a festival queen.
-Fowler’s quaint downtown offers unique shopping and dining.
-The area boasts a number of raisin and nut packaging plants where tasting and gift packages are available.
+Fowler’s downtown offers unique shopping and dining.
+The area hosts a number of raisin and nut packaging plants where tasting and gift packages are available.
+An expansive farmland filled with lush grape vineyards, Fowler is a small community with a distinct "Americana" atmosphere.
+The weekly farmers market is worth a stop when visitors are in town.
 For more information call the City of Fowler at (559) 834-3869 or visit www.fowlercity.org.

-The City of Huron lies in the San Joaquin Valley’s vast west-side region and is home to more than 6,800 residents.
+The City of Huron lies in the San Joaquin Valley’s vast west-side region and is home to more than 7,000 residents.
 During the long harvest season from April to November, the city’s population increases to more than 9,000.
 The local economy is primarily based in the agricultural and ag-related industries.
-Fresno, the county seat, is 60 miles north of Huron.
-For more information contact Huron City Hall at (559) 945-2241 or visit huronchamber.ca.
+The Huron Farmer's Market is big draw every week, and family-owned businesses and restaurants can be enjoyed as well.
+For more information contact Huron City Hall at (559) 945-2241 or visit cityofhuron.com.

-Home to the scenic Orange Blossom Trail, this citrus region offers one of the prettiest and most fragrant portions of the trail.
-Orange Cove’s new skate park is one of the best on the West Coast.
+Located along the eastern foothills of the Sierra Nevada Mountains, Orange Cove is home to hundreds of acres of orange and lemon citrus trees just waiting for you to sample their bounty.
+Late February to early March is the start of the Fresno County Blossom Trail, and this citrus region offers one of the prettiest and most fragrant portions of the trail.
+Orange Cove Skatepark is one of the best on the West Coast.
 Also, Orange Cove hosts the Orange Harvest Festival each spring.
-The area is recommended for the beautiful countryside and citrus groves surrounding the community.
-For more information, call the City of Orange Cove at (559) 626-5100.
+For more information go to www.cityoforangecove.com or call the City of Orange Cove at (559) 626-4488.

-With a population slightly more than 4,000, San Joaquin is the smallest city in Fresno County.
-Surrounded by some of the richest and most fertile agricultural land in the Central Valley.
-San Joaquin is only 30 miles west of Fresno’s urban center.
-You will enjoy San Joaquin’s easy accessibility and friendly small town appeal.
-For more information call San Joaquin City Hall at (559) 693-4311.
+Legendary agricultural landscapes and vista of the nearby mountain ranges give San Joaquin an appeal to those who enjoy small towns.
+San Joaquin has some of the richest and most fertile agricultural farmland in the Central Valley.
+You will enjoy San Joaquin's easy accessibility, parks, diverse recreational facilities, and friendly appeal.
+For more information call San Joaquin City Hall at (559) 693-4311 or visit cityofsanjoaquin.org.

 Shaver Lake/Huntington Lake Areas